matrix-org/matrix-spec-proposals/proposals/1680-cross-signing.md

 object](https://matrix.org/docs/spec/appendices.html#signing-json)) indicating
 this.
 Attestations can also be revoked by publishing another signed JSON object.
 Other devices can use these attestations to trust other devices that have not been directly verified.
+Users will only be able to see attestations and revocations made by their own devices, or attestations and revocations made between devices belonging to the same user.
+That is, Alice can see attestations made by her own devices, or attestations made by Bob's devices about Bob's devices, but she cannot see attestations made by Carol's devices about Bob's devices, attestations made by Bob's devices about Carol's devices, nor attestations made by Bob nor Carol about Alice's devices.

 Attestations and revocations are published by using the `POST /_matrix/client/r0/keys/upload` endpoint and are retrieved by using the `POST /_matrix/client/r0/keys/query` endpoint.
 When new attestations or revocations are published, then the user who owns the device that the attestation is about will be included in the `changed` array in the `device_lists` property of the `/sync` response for all users that share a room with that user.
-Users will only be able to see attestations made by their own devices, or attestations made between devices belonging to the same user.
-That is, Alice can see attestations made by her own devices, or attestations made by Bob's devices about Bob's devices, but she cannot see attestations made by Carol's devices about Bob's devices, attestations made by Bob's devices about Carol's devices, nor attestations made by Bob nor Carol about Alice's devices.

 Attestations form a directed graph (not necessarily acyclic) in which edges go from the device making the attestation to the device that the attestation is